daheige/go-ddd-api/README.md

 - [ ] **Mandatory:** API Functional Test
 - [x] **Opsional:** Deploy to (heroku/aws/azure/digital ocean)
 - [x] **Opsional:** Database setup migration schema DB

+## access log
+For the access log, you can see the https://github.com/go-god/logger and then access it

 ## References & Library